-The PRECICE STRYDE limb lengthening device was recalled in the UK in January of this year, followed by a voluntary recall in February in the USA.
+The PRECICE STRYDE limb lengthening device was recalled in the UK in January of 2021, followed by a voluntary recall in February 2021 in the USA.
 This may sound scary, but it’s great news Nuvasive is re-evaluating STRYDE proactively rather than waiting for a disaster.
 Don’t worry – we’ll explain what exactly is happening and the next best options available.

 Why Was the STRYDE Nail Recalled?